rebahama/social-reviewer-frontend/README.md

 This will install all the libraries that is required for the project with the right versions.

-* To install the Heroku prebuild to render onepage application type: "npm install -g serve"
+* To install the Heroku prebuild to render onepage application type: "npm install -g serve".

 * In Heroku hompage click on "create app".